mikelangelo1/hackbio-internship/stage-1.md

-# Comprehensive Review of ```Benchmarking AlphaFold‐enabled Molecular Docking Predictions for Antibiotic Discovery1```
+# Comprehensive Review of ```Benchmarking AlphaFold‐enabled Molecular Docking Predictions for Antibiotic Discovery```

 [Click here to watch the video](https://youtu.be/DjSeMZIijaU)